 Sticking the prints down can be a difficult step.
 Using glue can be very messy, and it is easy to damage overlapping prints.

 For many years I have used a roll of double-sided adhesive paper.
 I apply this to each image before I start laying them out.

 If you are using contact glue you will need to apply this as you are about to stick your prints down.
 I recommend you lay out your prints first before you start to stick any down.
 This will allow you to see an impression of how your photomontage will look.

 You must be careful not to get excess glue on the board or your other prints.

 Before I stick my prints down, I blacken the edges of the prints with a thick marker pen.
 Having the edges dark makes them less visible on the finished photomontage.

 Lay Out Your Prints

 When you have all your prints ready, begin to lay them out on your board.
-This is easiest if you have your computer next to you and use the digital version of your photomontage to guide you.
+The easiest is to have your computer next to you.
+This allows you to use the digital version of your photomontage for guidance.

 Turn all the layers off except the bottom one.
 The visible layer will be the first print you place on the board.
 Turn on the next layer and place the print on the board.
 Work from the bottom up and make sure each print you lay down is one that overlaps a print you already have on the board.